-The dark side of expat life in France (and where to turn for help)
+Expat depression: Dark side of expat life in France (and where to turn for help)

 This isn’t a fluffy feel-good post on how life in France is OMGAMAZING 24/7.
 Nowhere is perfect day in and day out and that’s the truth.
 This is a post about mental health.
 I don’t think it does the expat community any favors by sweeping this extremely important topic under the rug and pretending it doesn’t exist.
 So let’s talk.

 Let me ask you a question.
 Do you tend to react positively or negatively to the more challenging things in life?
 2017 Diane is going to choose the positive option 98% of the time because if it’s in my control, I’m going to see the glass half full.
 Mentally I feel better choosing this option and others perceive us more positively as well.

 If you’ve been here awhile or know me in person, you know I love the life I’ve created abroad 98% of the time, but life has a habit of getting in the way every now and then.

 It’s OK to talk about the struggles we face and expat depression.

 Talking about them doesn’t mean we’re being negative; it means we’re just going through life.
 The hard times are more bearable with a caring support system and people to turn to.
 I also mention France specifically in this post because that’s where I live but foreigners living anywhere will be able to relate to this post.
 It’s by no means France specific.

 My goal with this post is threefold: